 Mexican recipes to serve with queso blanco dip

-Printable recipe is below.
+Printable recipe is below, video is above.
 Leave a comment and/or a star rating to let me know what you think.
 Enjoy!

 Mexican Restaurant White Cheese Dip